If you or someone you know is in immediate danger of self-harm, call 911 or go to the nearest emergency department.

-Prior to COVID-19, an alarming number of young people struggled with feelings of helplessness, depression and thoughts of suicide.
-Centers for Disease Control and Prevention (CDC) data found that one in five children had a mental disorder, but only about 20 percent received care from a mental health professional.
+An alarming number of young people are struggling with feelings of helplessness, depression and thoughts of suicide.
+Centers for Disease Control and Prevention (CDC) data found that nearly one in five children had a mental, emotional or behavioral disorder, but only about 20 percent received care from a specialized mental health care provider.

-“During Mental Health Awareness Month, talk to your children about their feelings and struggles,” suggests Randall Ricardi, DO, DFAPA, chief of Psychiatry at Phoenix Children’s.
+“Talk to your children about their feelings and struggles,” suggests Carla Allan, PhD, chief of Psychology at Phoenix Children’s.
 “This is our opportunity to reduce the stigma around reaching out for mental health care.
-By listening, maybe doors will open, and a life positively impacted.”
+By listening, maybe doors will open, and a life can be positively impacted.”

 Phoenix Children’s wants to ensure that children and families across the region have access to mental health care and support – when and where they need it.
 To that end, Phoenix Children’s is collaborating with our community partners, creating new relationships and expanding educational programs to ensure that kids are cared for quickly, effectively and with compassion in the most appropriate setting.